Questions? Call (734) 338-8453

 Common Mistakes to Avoid When Getting a Delaware Tint Exemption

-Not Keeping the Certificate in the Vehicle
+Not Keeping Documentation in Vehicle

 Frequently Asked Questions

-What are the penalties for non-compliance with tint laws?
+What are the tint limits in Delaware?

 Nearby State Exemptions